mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 # Setting up the Reinforcement Problem

-In order to set up the reinforcement learning methods, it is first necessary to define a few components of reinfocement learning and show how blackjack fits into them.
+In order to set up the reinforcement learning methods, it is first necessary to define a few components of reinforcement learning and show how blackjack fits into them.

 First, let's describe the environment of the game.
-In reinformcent learning problems, there's an interface between agents and the environment, where the agent is interacting and learning within some environment.
+In reinforcement learning problems, there's an interface between agents and the environment, where the agent is interacting and learning within some environment.

 - Agent: The agent is the learning and decision maker in the problem.
 In blackjack, the agent is the player